TheIdentitySelector/thiss-js/demo-site/design-updates-2026-08.md

 Still open for the designer: what "Limited" mode should demo, and whether the Example dropdown has a "Content Site 2" entry.

+## Clarification (2026-08-14) — custom button and custom discovery page

+New guidance on the advanced-integration mocks:

+- The buttons on "SP 2 - Access" (`2460:12290`) and "SP 2 - No access"
+  (`2459:12145`, instance `2627:8676` "Access") are **custom, non-standard buttons**.
+In advanced mode the SP renders its own button; it does not embed the thiss.js DiscoveryComponent.
+The June constraint ("do not hardcode a look-alike") applies to **standard** mode only — that is exactly the difference the demo exists to show.
+- "SP 2 - Authentication - Advanced mode" (`2627:8751`) is a **custom
+  discovery page** owned by the SP.
+The functional box inside it looks and behaves the same as the standard SeamlessAccess DS; the point is that it is encapsulated in the SP's own page, so the integration feels advanced.

+Implementation decisions:

+- **Custom button.** SP-authored markup mirroring the standard button's anatomy (SA logo cell, divider, "Access through …" label) in Prinsen magenta `#731963`.
+Populated via thiss-ds: `PersistenceService.entities()` against `https://${SERVICE_HOST}/ps/` under the deployment's `DEFAULT_CONTEXT`; with a persisted choice the label is "Access through {institution}", otherwise "Access through your institution".
+Clicking goes to the SP's own discovery page `/discovery/`.
+- **Mode switching.** Both SP2 pages read the toolbar state (`localStorage.saDemoToolbar`, default `advanced`) and listen for the toolbar's `sa:demo-mode` event: advanced shows the custom button, standard shows the thiss.js DiscoveryComponent in `#login` (rendered lazily on first use).
+This lands the first slice of item 4.
+- **thiss-ds client.** The dist bundle `@theidentityselector/thiss-ds/dist/thiss-ds.js` (44 KB) is vendored into `demo-toolbar/` (the existing shared mount on both SPs).
+It claims the global `thiss`, same as thiss.js — pages load thiss-ds.js first, capture the global into `thissDS`, then load thiss.js.
+- **Custom discovery page (iframe experiment).** `sp2/html/discovery/` wraps an `<iframe>` onto `https://${SERVICE_HOST}/ds/?entityID=…&return=…` in Prinsen chrome.
+The DS redirects the *iframe* to the return URL, so `return` points at `/discovery/return.html` on SP2, which breaks out via `window.top.location` to `Shibboleth.sso/Login?entityID={chosen}&target=…` (Shibboleth's SessionInitiator accepts a direct entityID, no SAMLDS round trip needed). `https://${SP2_HOST}/discovery/` is added to SP2's `discovery_responses` in metadata.json so the DS return-URL check passes.
+- **DEFAULT_CONTEXT plumbing.** The thiss container's `DEFAULT_CONTEXT`
+  (previously the Dockerfile default `local`, unset in compose) is now set explicitly in docker-compose.yml and exported to the templates via render.sh, so the SP pages query the same persistence context the DS writes.